RnSiilva/42_get_next_line/README.md

 get_next_line.c get_next_line_utils.c -D BUFFER_SIZE=<size>
 ```

+## 🌟 Bonus

+The project includes a bonus version of get_next_line, which can read from multiple file descriptors at the same time.

+To test and compile the bonus, simply run it in the same way as below, adding '_bonus' to the files, for example:

+	get_next_line.c -> get_next_line_bonus.c

+	get_next_utils.c -> get_next_line_utils_bonus.c

+## Grade: 125 / 100

 ## 📋 Testing

 You only have to edit the get_next_line.c file and uncomment the main function and headers inside it.